microcks/microcks.io/content/documentation/installing/deployment-options.md

 * **Create a new realm** using [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/#proc-creating-a-realm_server_administration_guide) and choosing [Microcks realm full configuration](https://github.com/microcks/microcks/raw/master/install/keycloak-microcks-realm-full.json) as the file to import during creation,
 * OR **Re-use an existing realm**, completing its definition with [Microcks realm addons configuration](https://github.com/microcks/microcks/blob/master/install/keycloak-microcks-realm-addons.json) by simply importing this file within realm configuration.

+> You might want to change the `redirectUris` in the Microcks realm configuration file to the corresponding URI of the Microcks application, by default it is pointing to localhost.

 Importing one or another of the Microcks realm configuration file will bring all the necessary clients, roles, groups and scope mappings.
 If you created a new realm, the Microcks configuration also brings default users you may later delete when configuring your [own identity provider in Keycloak](https://www.keycloak.org/docs/latest/server_admin/#_identity_broker).

 Then, you actually have to deploy the Microcks instance configured for using external Keycloak.
 Depending whether you've used Helm or Operator to install Microcks, you'll have to customize your `values.yml` file or the `MicrocksInstall` custom resource but the properties have the same names in both installation methods: